orryverducci/TtxFromTS/README.md

 * `--pid` **(required if service ID not specified)** The packet identifier of the teletext elementary stream to be decoded.
 * `--sid` **(required if packet ID not specified)** The identifier of the television service containing the teletext service.
+* `--service-list` Outputs a list of services and their service identifiers.
+The PID and SID arguments aren't required if this is used.
 * `--cycle` The cycle time to be used between subpages in seconds.
 Must be greater than 1 second, defaults to 10 seconds.
 * `--include-subs` Enables decoding of teletext subtitle packets.
 * `--no-config` Disables creation of a vbit2 configuration file.